Postgraduate Diploma in Gastroenterology

-For healthcare professionals who successfully complete our Postgraduate Diploma in Gastroenterology, career progression would likely be facilitated, as well as the direct opportunity to improve patient care.
+For healthcare professionals who successfully complete our distance learning Master’s in Gastroenterology, you’ll be able to boost your career prospects and be provided with a direct opportunity to improve patient care.

 On completion of the course, you will be able to: